Best Ollama Models for 8GB RAM in 2026: Honest Tests & Recommendations

 Is it worth upgrading to 16GB?

 If you plan to regularly work with local AI — definitely yes.
-16GB opens access to 13–14B models, full 7B models in Q8 quality, and comfortable work with large context windows.
+16GB provides access to 13–14B models, full 7B in Q8 quality, comfortable work with large context windows, and MLX acceleration in Ollama 0.19+ on Apple Silicon (currently requires 32GB+).
 The difference in capabilities between 8GB and 16GB is the largest across the entire spectrum.

 ✅ Conclusions

-8GB of RAM is not a death sentence for local AI, but it's a limit that requires conscious decisions.
+8GB of RAM is not a death sentence for local AI, but it's a limit that requires informed decisions.
 Here's the main takeaway:

-• ✔️ 7–8B models — the working zone: DeepSeek R1 8B, Qwen 3 8B work at the limit but provide noticeably better quality for specific tasks
+• ✔️ 7–9B models — the working zone: DeepSeek R1 8B, Qwen3:8b run at the limit but provide noticeably better quality for specific tasks

-• ✔️ Q4_K_M — the only sensible quantization choice for 8GB: a smaller model with Q4 is always better than a larger one with Q2
+• ✔️ Q4_K_M — the only sensible quantization choice on 8GB: a smaller model with Q4 is always better than a larger one with Q2

-• ✔️ Apple Silicon with 8GB — the best budget option: unified memory provides an advantage over CPU-only systems
+• ✔️ Apple Silicon with 8GB — the best budget option: unified memory offers an advantage over CPU-only systems

 I personally use this exact approach: I keep several models for different tasks — one for code, another for text, a separate one for debugging.
 Each model has its strength, and instead of one large model that might not fit in memory, it's better to have 2–3 specialized lightweight ones.
 Switching between them via ollama run takes seconds.

-If you're just starting — install Ollama using our guide, download phi3:mini, and give it a try.
+If you're just starting out — install Ollama using our guide, download phi4-mini, and give it a try.
 In five minutes, you'll have a working local AI — no subscriptions, no internet, no data transmitted externally.

 And if you need a website, blog, or web application with integrated AI functionality — contact us at WebsCraft, we'll help you implement it.